jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 ### SQL Server

-The Playback Database can be installed on:
+The Playback Database can be installed on SQL Server editions Enterprise and Standard:

 * SQL Server 2016
 * SQL Server 2014